 What can/should employers be doing now?
 The prudent employer would be conducting an internal I-9 audit now before receiving a Notice Of Inspection.
 Problems with any I-9s could be corrected (and dated at the time of the correction), thereby possibly negating some of the monetary exposure due to civil penalties.
 And, the employer would be creating a possible good faith defense going forward.
 Moreover, since a company acquiring the assets of another through a merger or acquisition will be liable for I-9 deficiencies, inspection of those I-9s should be part of the acquiring company’s due diligence.

 Barton LLP can assist with an I-9 audit and provide other guidance in this area.
-For assistance or questions, please contact either Phil Mortensen or Scott Grubin.
+For assistance or questions, please contact Phil Mortensen.